In-Service 401(k) Rollover

 The first step to deciding if it is best for you is to compare the fees of your current 401(k) with that of the IRA.
 If the IRA is not any less than the 401(k), then the rollover might not be that beneficial.

 However, the extra investment options provided by IRAs might be so profitable that you are indifferent to fees.
-But you must be sure that you are not overestimating your expectations and that you have factored in the risk of those investment options into your evaluation.
+But you must be sure you are not overestimating your expectations and that you have factored in the risk of those investment options into your evaluation.

-If you don’t ever have to take a loan from your 401(k), the decision to roll over into an IRA might be more straightforward.
+In addition, if you don’t ever have to take a loan from your 401(k), the decision to roll over into an IRA might be more straightforward.

-Weigh every pro and con and to determine which ones are more important to you.
+Weigh every pro and con and determine which ones are more important to you.
 Once you have determined your priorities, it will be easier to decide if an in-service may work for you.

 Other Options for Your 401(k)